 High-resolution galaxy formation simulations provide a unique opportunity to test our understandings of the interactions between galactic ingredients.
 At the same time, however, it is equally imperative to verify that astrophysical assumptions are accountable for any success in galaxy simulations, not artifacts of particular numerical implementations.
 While numerical experiments have become one of the most powerful tools in formulating theories of galaxy formation, it is this requirement of reproducibility that precludes theorists from drawing a definitive conclusion based on a single simulation technique.

 The numerical community’s collective response to such a challenge is the AGORA High-resolution Galaxy Simulations Comparison Project that promotes a multi-platform approach to outstanding problems in galaxy formation.
-I have spearheaded an inter-institutional effort (more than 150 participants from over 60 institutions worldwide as of 2017) along with J. Primack and P. Madau to establish the project infrastructures.
-They include common cosmological initial conditions (i.e., 4 halo masses and 2 assembly histories by MUSIC), common isolated initial conditions (e.g., generated by MakeDisk), common astrophysics models (e.g., cooling and UV background by GRACKLE), and common analysis platform (i.e., yt toolkit), all publicly available to the community.
+I have spearheaded an inter-institutional effort (more than 160 participants from over 60 institutions worldwide as of 2019) along with J. Primack and P. Madau to establish the project infrastructures.
+They include common cosmological initial conditions (i.e., 4 halo masses and 2 assembly histories by MUSIC), common isolated initial conditions (e.g., generated by MakeDisk), common astrophysics models (e.g., cooling and UV background by GRACKLE package), and common analysis platform (i.e., yt toolkit), all publicly available to the community.
 Using the components assembled, the ongoing collaborative efforts aim to raise the realism of numerical experiments collectively by comparing galaxy simulations across platforms, resulting in multiple publications in the next years.

 ● Kim, J. -H., Agertz, O., Teyssier, R., Butler, M. J., Ceverino, D., & 38 other co-authors for the AGORA Collaboration, “The AGORA High-resolution Galaxy Simulations Comparison Project.
 II: Isolated Disk Test”, ApJ 833 (2016) 202 [astro-ph:1610.03066] [Local/high-resolution]